stella-ocker/voyager/README.md

   freqs = data['freqs']

 - The folder Sonification_Spectra contains the frequencies and time-stamps of the weak plasma line.
 Comments on the format of those files is provided separately in that folder.

+A program widespec.py is also provided to read in raw data files from the PWS wideband receiver.